 In 1850, Charlotte put out a revised edition of Wuthering Heights and Agnes Grey.
 Along with removing typos and altering the Yorkshire dialect, Charlotte wrote a preface that revealed all three of them to be women writers.
 She also tackled some of the criticisms of Emily.
 Among other things, she blamed the wild nature of the novel on Emily’s rural upbringing in Yorkshire, painting her as a “nursling of the moors.”
 She also suggested that Emily didn’t know what she was doing when she was writing, for she had a creative gift that “strangely wills and works for itself.”
 The new edition turned critical perception to the Brontes’s side, but also created myths about Emily that still persist.

-Film adaptations range from a 1920 silent film—now lost—to the 1939 version starring Laurence Olivier to the 2011 version featuring black actor James Howson as Heathcliff.
-Since the novel is an international sensation, it has been adapted by other cultures as well, such as the 1966 Hindi film Dil Diya Dard Liya, (watch here) or the 1988 Japanese movie Arashi Ga Oka (watch here).
-Other recreations include musicals, ballet, opera, and the recent TV movie Wuthering High School.
+Film adaptations range from a 1920 silent film—now lost—to the 1939 version starring Laurence Olivier and Merle Oberon; there was also a 1992 adaptation starring Sinead O’Connor as Emily and a film released in 2011 featuring Kaya Scodelario and James Howson.
+Since the novel is an international classic, it has been adapted by other cultures as well, such as the 1966 Hindi film Dil Diya Dard Liya or the 1988 Japanese movie Arashi Ga Oka.
+Other recreations include musicals, ballet, opera, and the TV movie Wuthering High School.